-Arizona Restaurant Week is back for spring 2021, which means it's time to release your inner foodie.
+Arizona Restaurant Week is back for fall 2021, which means it's time to release your inner foodie.

 To accommodate the comfort level and safety of all diners, you'll find both dine-in as well as to-go menus to select from.
 Regardless of which you choose, expect to enjoy delicious food from restaurants throughout the state as part of this highly anticipated semiannual occasion.

 See the full list of participating restaurants here.